A Simple Guide to Working With Apparel Manufacturers

 Create a fashion design production timeline, and talk with your garment manufacturer to ensure they can meet it.
 If it requires additional input from your end, make sure you provide it on time!
-Hitting milestones on time is how you hit deadlines on time, and with several teams, toolsets and supply chains coming together to create your garments, you want to make the process as organized as possible.
+Hitting milestones on time is how you hit deadlines on time, and with several teams, toolsets, and supply chains coming together to create your garments, you want to make the process as organized as possible.

 How Long Does it Take to Manufacture Clothes?

-A reasonable rule of thumb is that manufacture should take between four and eight weeks.
+A reasonable rule of thumb is that manufacture should take four and eight weeks.
 At TEG, our Studio Level Production for smaller production runs is contracted with a four-to-eight-week turnaround time, though we can do rush deliveries in as little as one to four weeks, subject to a rush fee.
 Development packages for larger orders are contracted with an eight-week turnaround from an agreed-upon start date.
 Start dates are based on receipt of all designs, fabrics, and trims by the customer, as well as TEG’s current schedule at the time of contracting.
-Contracts are provided with a one year time period to complete the project.
+Contracts are provided with one year to complete the project.

 Apparel Production Timeline

 Apparel production timelines vary depending on several factors.
 One that’s often overlooked is your selling strategy.
-If you plan to sell wholesale via stores or boutiques, rather than directly to consumers through your own website or store, be prepared for longer lead-in times as you create samples for sales, photoshoots and lookbooks, line sheets and even booths at trade shows — all before you make a single sale.
+If you plan to sell wholesale via stores or boutiques, rather than directly to consumers through your website or store, be prepared for longer lead-in times as you create samples for sales, photoshoots and lookbooks, line sheets, and even booths at trade shows — all before you make a single sale.

-When you do have vendors and delivery dates across your sales and supply chains figured out, leave yourself some room to move; a cushion of a week or even two weeks between the time something’s due to arrive and the time you need it can save your show, your campaign or your season.
+When you do have vendors, and delivery dates across your sales and supply chains figured out, leave yourself some room to move; a cushion of a week or even two weeks between the time something’s due to arrive and the time you need it can save your show, your campaign or your season.

 Looking for Apparel Manufacturers in Los Angeles?

 Based in the Arts District of Los Angeles, TEG has been helping designers bring their vision to life for over 15 years.
-We have an in-house team to complete cuts of up to 50 pieces, with no minimum order.
-So if you’re exploring having your garments manufactured for the first time, you’re a high-end brand with special quality and handling requirements, or you have a rush order for publicity or up-front inventory for startup sales, we’re ideally placed to work with you.
+We have an in-house team to complete cuts of up to 50 pieces with no minimum order.
+So if you’re exploring having your garments manufactured for the first time, you’re a high-end brand with exceptional quality and handling requirements, or you have a rush order for publicity or up-front inventory for startup sales, we’re ideally placed to work with you.

 We also have a network of trusted factories we work with to develop larger cuts for established brands, making runs of up to 500 pieces per style.